flydog-sdr/docs/docs/en/manual/public.md

 Users can send an email to [flydog_sdr-project@yahoo.co.jp](mailto:flydog_sdr-project@yahoo.co.jp) to get the connection credentials for using the reverse proxy.

-The email should include the FlyDog SDR built-in Serial Number, which you can obtain from the Network tab on the backend administration page.
+The email should include the FlyDog SDR built-in Serial Number, which you can obtain from the Network tab on the administration page.

 The email format is as follows.